EspressoAdvice.comUpdated March 2026

 The Gaggia suits people who find learning processes enjoyable rather than frustrating.
 If you're patient enough to accept bad shots while developing skills, plan to stay in the hobby long-term, and want equipment that grows with you, the Gaggia is your machine.
 People who like understanding how things work, enjoy tinkering and customisation, make mostly straight espresso rather than milk drinks, and can handle 15-minute morning waits will get more from the Gaggia over time.
 The ideal Gaggia buyer sees coffee as a craft to develop over years, not a beverage to produce quickly.

 The Bambino suits people who value convenience and speed over educational value.
 If you make mostly milk drinks and want reliable results without extensive practice, have limited counter space, or are unsure whether espresso will stick as a hobby and want lower commitment, the Bambino makes more sense.
+If lattes and flat whites are your main drinks, see our best espresso machine for lattes guide for more milk-focused options.
 People who make coffee at times when waiting 20 minutes for heat-up isn't realistic and care about results more than process will appreciate what the Bambino offers.
 The ideal Bambino buyer wants great coffee as efficiently as possible, not necessarily a new hobby.

 The grinder question